General Information

 Testing Schedule/Registration

-The SHSAT is administered once a year in late October/early November.
-Results are used for admission the following fall.
+The SHSAT is administered once annually, typically in late October for 8th graders and early to mid-November for 9th graders.
+Results are used for admissions for the following school year.

 Cost